cgeyskens/phd/image-analysis/synapse-counting/README.md

 ## Pipeline summary
 The pipeline will analyze 8 synapse metrics with 5 processes, 4 metrics assess colocalization and 4 metrics assess the pre- and postsynaptic puncta, these metrics include the following:
-1. Local peak maxima colocalization: this first optimizes the parameters for detecting local peak maxima's using 90 degrees rotated post-synapse image as comparison using the Optuna library.
-Then, these parameters are used to calculate
-2. Regular Mander's Coefficient colocalization
+1. Regular Mander's Coefficient colocalization
-3. Pearsons correlation Coefficient colocalization
+2. Pearsons correlation Coefficient colocalization
-4. Regular pixel overlap after binarization of the images
+3. Regular pixel overlap after binarization of the images
+4. Local peak maxima colocalization:
+  * For each batch of presynapse and postsynapse images per hippocampal layer, it will try to optimize the  parameters such that the scaled difference between actual and rotated presynapse/postsynapses images is maximized.
+  * It uses Tree-structured Parzen Estimator (TPE) from the optuna library to optimize the parameters.
 5. Puncta analysis: pre- and postsynapse mean fluorescence intensity (MFI)
 6. Puncta analysis: pre- and postsynaptic puncta density per 100 um2
 7. Puncta analysis: pre- and postsynaptic staining area